jihongliu2024/jihongliu.github.io/README.md

 The BioVCN website repository and wiki.
-Please contact Jake Weissman (jakeweis@usc.edu) if you would like to have access to contribute (include who you are so that I can verify and your github username).
+Please contact JL Weissman (jakeweis@usc.edu) if you would like to have access to contribute (include who you are so that I can verify and your github username).

 The site is hosted at [biovcnet.github.io](https://biovcnet.github.io/).